ErrorTzy/writings/notes/Casation_And_Explanation/EssayExam.md

 For Railton, both his DN and DNP models include deductively valid proofs, though Railton includes something more, namely mechanisms.
 Nevertheless, condition A seems satisfied.
 However, the challenge for his models (or any models in the DN family) lies in satisfying condition B.

-Note that failing to satisfy B is not necessarily fatal.
-One could argue that we should revise our concept of explanation to include or exclude certain instances we currently consider appropriate explanations.
-However, we need further justification for undertaking such conceptual engineering.

 Railton’s account, however, does not fully align with the analysis I presented earlier.
 His formulation is as follows:

-(2').
+- (2').
 If an answer A includes _information_ from the ideal explanatory text for a question Q, then A partially explains Q.
-(3').
+- (3').
 If both A and B partially explain Q, and B includes more _information_ from the ideal explanatory text than A does, then A explains less than B.

 This approach carries significant risks.
 Not only does Railton admit that he cannot provide a precise account of what “information” is, but this formulation of (2') and (3') also gives rise to counterexamples that undermine condition B. There are many ways to provide information about the ideal explanatory text.
 These need not be a subset of its sentences.
 For instance, stating that “the ideal explanatory text consists of exactly 100 words” conveys information about the ideal explanatory text, but this does not seem explanatory at all.

 We can already see one solution to this problem, i.e., to stick with (2) and (3) instead of saying (2') or (3').
 Then why did Railton choose to frame his account in terms of information, instead of subsets, in the first place?
 Clearly, the information-based approach accommodates a broader range of explanations than the subset-based approach.
 As Railton pointed out, he wants to include cases where the relevant ideal text is probabilistic rather than deterministic, but such probabilistic information is not necessarily part of the ideal explanatory text.

 In addition, there are other examples that seem explanatory but would not be included in the DNP model.
-For instance, explanation by analogy.
+For instance, *explanation by analogy*.
 Consider the following example (copied from the internet):

 > the water/hose analogy for electricity is useful for explaining voltage, current, and power.
 In general terms, charge is water, voltage is the pressure of water, current is the flow of the water.
 Power is the total amount of water flowing in given time.
 You can have a small pipe with high pressure, or a large pipe with low pressure each passing the same amount of water.
 Increasing the height of the water reservoir increases the potential energy of the water (voltage).
 Resistance can be explained as the roughness of the width of the pipe.